 The subgrade extends beyond the road/curb finish.
 To make this easier to model, just the finished surface can be built.
 The equipment operator can run the blade down the road section and use sonic and cross slope, or a horizontal machine offset to pick up the additional two feet.

-Extended Road Subgrades
+Techniques for Achieving Extended Road Subgrades

 Another layer of difficulty is added where side slopes are built into a roadway.
 The subgrade hinge represents the intersection of the side slope and the projection of the subgrade.
 It is shown in this drawing inside the red circle.
 Refer to the video for a better understanding.
 There are two ways to accomplish the production of the subgrade hinge, office calculations or field adjustment.

 Office Calculated Subgrades Software programs can build the subgrade for roads with extended hinge points.
 It requires the data builder to build “another road”, adding time and complexity to the project.
 The result of this work is a new surface that represents the top of dirt grade where the subgrade and side slopes can be graded as one surface.